 With that out of the way I wanted to shed some light onto the new bag material being used.

-WotanCraft has stopped using Cordura Nylon for the Easy Rider V2, choosing to develop a unique Dualcoat Water Repellent 500D Nylon Canvas textile that is more water resistant and durable, as well as being PFAS-Free.
+Wotancraft has stopped using Cordura Nylon for the Easy Rider V2, choosing to develop a unique Dualcoat Water Repellent 500D Nylon Canvas textile that is more water resistant and durable, as well as being PFAS-Free.
 The material effectively prevents water from penetrating, with similar effect as a canvas tent.

 Wotancraft worked with Adventure Lifestyle Photographer and Video Maker Alex Wander, editorial and commercial photographer Justin Mott amongst others to field test the new material, so we’re in good hands.